 The two eventually fell out of contact, after plans to see each other again repeatedly fell through.
 Despite this, Jerry never blamed her.

 “I am glad she made the decision to place me for adoption for many reasons.
 My struggles don’t compare to her struggles,” Jerry says.
 “She’s probably wrestling with this much more than I am, and I have to give her space.”

-Now happily married, Jerry lives in Nebraska with his family, and hopes to one day reconnect with his birth mother and introduce her to his son, João Pedro.
+Now happily married, Jerry lives in Nebraska with his family.
+He hopes to one day reconnect with his birth mother and introduce her to his son.

 “I owe The Cradle my life,” he says.
 “I’m so happy that things turned out the way they did for me.”